MaxCojocari/FAF_LFAF_labs/reports/lab4.md

 ### Removing $\lambda$-productions

-The `LambdaProductionRemover` class (`./src/grammar/LambdaProductionRemover.ts`) is in charge of removal of all lambda productions and substitution of all possible combinations which may result in new produtions.
+The `LambdaProductionRemover` class (`./src/grammar/LambdaProductionRemover.ts`) is in charge of removal of all lambda productions and substitution of all possible combinations which may result in new productions.

 The algorithm resides in the following steps: